shakacode/react_on_rails/README.md

   ```

   In general, you may want different initialization for your server rendered components.

+See below section on how to setup redux stores that allow multiple components to talk to the same store.

 ## ReactOnRails View Helpers API
 Once the bundled files have been generated in your `app/assets/webpack` folder and you have exposed your components globally, you will want to run your code in your Rails views using the included helper method.